stasprokopchuk73-boop/Numble/README.md

 # 📖 Nimble — AI-Powered Audiobook Platform

-> *Listen smarter.
-Learn deeper.
-Share the journey.*

 Nimble is an AI-based audiobook app that helps users to learn through an interactive listeting.
 ---

 ##  Market problem

 Current audiobook apps (Audible, Apple Books, Storytel )
-- Hear words but don't retain knowledge
+- Don't have an interactive voice over
-- Can't ask questions about what they're listening to
+- Can't give answears to users questions about the book
-- Have no tools to capture and review key ideas
+- Have no tools to help you get new knowledge
-- Listen in isolation with no social layer
+- Listening in isolation with no social layer

 **Result:** People finish books but don't rememder a lot.
 The audiobook becomes a background tool rather than an learing instrument.